Digital Accessibility: Assessing, Amending, and Advancing Digital Content for All

 How can we build digital resources that incorporate accessible, universal design principles from start to finish?
 How can existing websites and projects be re-examined and remediated to incorporate these principles?
 And how do institutions move forward towards a future where accessibility is intrinsic in the way we write, learn, and create digital content?

-We are looking for individuals or project teams concerned with accessibility who have interests, experience, and/or skills in creating and remediating digital content.
+The conference will feature individuals and project teams concerned with accessibility who have interests, experience, and/or skills in creating and remediating digital content.
 This conference is meant as an opportunity for digital accessibility novices and experts to meet and discuss key concepts, concerns, and capabilities for individuals, project teams, and large organizations creating accessibility-aware digital content.
-We are open to having some panelists present via video-conferencing if unable to attend the conference in person.

-Please share this post and the attached flyer to all who may be interested!
+Please share this post and the updated flyer (plain text version here) to all who may be interested!
 This conference is sponsored by the Center for Textual Studies and Digital Humanities (https://luc.edu/ctsdh/) at Loyola University Chicago.
 Questions and concerns should be directed to conference organizers Rebecca Parker (firstname.lastname@example.org) and Tyler Monaghan (email@example.com).

-Thank you and we hope to see you in February!
+Thank you and we hope to see you on February 23!

 -Rebecca Parker and Tyler Monaghan